SBI codes have changed. Check your details in the Business Register

-From 5 to 8 September, KVK will replace the current SBI code(s) in the Business Register with 1 or more new ones where necessary.
-We will look at the description of your activities and choose the SBI code that best corresponds to it.
-So, check whether the description of your activities and your SBI code(s) are still correct.
-To do so, log into My KVK Â with DigiD and adjust your activity description if it is no longer correct.
+From 5 to 7 September, KVK replaced the old SBI code(s) in the Business Register with 1 or more new ones where necessary.
+We have looked at the description of your activities and chosen the SBI code that best corresponds to it.
+Check whether the description of your activities and your SBI code(s) are still correct.
+To do so, log into My KVK with DigiD and adjust your activity description if it is no longer correct.
 If you want to, you can also suggest a suitable SBI code yourself.
-KVK will assign the correct SBI code(s) to your company or organisation.Â
+KVK will assign the correct SBI code(s) to your company or organisation.

 Please note: if you adjust the description of your business activities, you must do this in Dutch.
 If you do not speak Dutch, please use an online translation tool.
 Your changes will be checked by KVK.